FreedomKnight/simplestress/README.md

         the number of concurrent requests (default 2) -frequency int
-        the frequency of requests per second (default 1)
+        the frequency of requests per second (default 1) -histogram-path string
+        the path to the historgram file (default "histogram.html") -report-path string
+        the path to the report file (default "report.json") -runtime int
+        the number of seconds to run (default 10)
 ```

 ## Build